saasforge/book-on-deployment/Chapter I - AWS.md

 ## Basics of deployment
 ### Everything starts from account
 Before you start the deployment to AWS, you have to create an account.
 It's simple.
 All you need to enter is your email and password.
 Then they will ask you to provide more details: type of your account (personal or professional).
-They will also ask for a credit card information (even if you are not going to pay).
+They will also ask for credit card information (even if you are not going to pay).

 ![AWS Account](https://github.com/saasforge/deployment-to-aws-and-heroku-book/blob/master/Illustrations/aws-create-account.png)